jakubhajek/elasticsearch-docker-swarm/README.md

 x7zzznodcql9        elastic_master         replicated          2/2                 elasticsearch:6.5.2
 lbttfnzojei4        elastic_visualizer     replicated          1/1                 dockersamples/visualizer:latest   *:8080->8080/tcp
 ```
-Please note that service coordination has replicate mode set to `global`, it means that we are requesting to have Elasticsearch coordination instannce running on each of the node consisting Docker Swarm cluster.
+Please note that service coordination has to replicate mode set to `global`, it means that we are requesting to have Elasticsearch coordination instance running on each of the node consisting Docker Swarm cluster.
 Other services have defined replicas as an integer.

 # Listing of specific task running on a particular node
 `docker service ps elastic_coordination`